 Chris joined Manning Fulton in 2021 after graduating from the University of Chicago Law School in 2018 and spending over two years in the tax group of an AmLaw 100 law firm.
 Chris’ experience includes advising Real Estate Investment Trusts (REITs), Real Estate Joint Ventures, Private Equity Funds, and Large Public and Private Corporations on the Federal Income Tax Implications and Tax Planning related to a wide variety of International and Domestic Business Transactions.

-Chris is a member of the Corporate Practice Group.
-Chris advises clients on a wide range of federal income tax planning matters.
+Chris is a Partner in the Corporate Practice Group and advises clients on a wide range of federal income tax planning and corporate matters.
 These include mergers, acquisitions, restructurings and reorganizations, REIT transactions, partnership transactions, private and public securities offerings, financings, and private equity transactions.
+Chris provides strategic guidance to executive management, private equity funds, and small businesses on a variety of federal income tax, business transactions and other legal matters.
+His clients represent a broad range of industries, including real estate, software, business services, manufacturing and distribution.

 Chris also has worked with numerous REIT clients in transactional and operational planning.
 He has worked with several multinational corporations and investment banks in connection with cross-border planning and U.S. tax reform.
 Additionally, he has experience assisting clients in disputing audits before the IRS.